 A7.C4.22.

 A7.C4.1.1.
-Once a case is SSC and the requisite verification steps noted in Appendix 7, Chapter 3, are completed, the case is eligible to be submitted for closure.
-As prescribed in the DoD FMR, Volume 15, Chapter 6, a closed FMS case may still remain open from a DoD accounting perspective.
+Once a case is Supply/Services Complete (SSC) and the requisite verification steps noted in the Case Reconciliation and Closure Guide (RCG), Chapter 3, are completed, the case is eligible to be submitted for closure.
+As prescribed in the DoD Financial Management Regulation (DoD FMR), Volume 15, Chapter 6, a closed Foreign Military Sales (FMS) case may still remain open from a DoD accounting perspective.
 Case closure is the final phase of the FMS life cycle and is extremely important to the USG and purchaser.
 The benefits of case reconciliation and closure are numerous, but the most important benefit is that it ensures a country has received all the deliverables outlined in the FMS case, as well as, providing final billing and the return of any unutilized funds.
 Reconciliation for closure involves extensive communication between various logistics, financial and contract organizations to ensure associated closure transactions are completed.
-It is imperative that case/line reconciliation (elaborated in Appendix7, Chapter 2 and Chapter 3) is initiated upon implementation of the LOA to ensure the closure process is overall less cumbersome.
+It is imperative that case/line reconciliation (elaborated in the RCG Chapter 2 and Chapter 3) is initiated upon implementation of the Letter of Offer and Acceptance (LOA) to ensure the closure process is overall less cumbersome.
 By reconciling during case execution, case closure becomes an event instead of a process.
 When a case is reconciled according to procedures for the appropriate closure method, it is then submitted for closure.
-This chapter addresses reconciliation surrounding the following processes: closure transactions, closure inhibitors, underpaid cases, Case Closure Suspense Account (CCSA), post closure transactions, verifications, contract closeout, reopening/reinstating activity, FMF commitments, billing and lease closure.
+This chapter addresses reconciliation surrounding the following processes: closure transactions, closure inhibitors, underpaid cases, Case Closure Suspense Account (CCSA), post closure transactions, verifications, contract closeout, reopening/reinstating activity, Foreign Military Financing (FMF) commitments, billing and lease closure.

 The following serves as a general categorization of closure functions by organization:

 A7.C4.2.1.
-IA performs all case closure functions prescribed in DoD FMR, Volume 15 and the SAMM, reconciles cases, ensures data integrity, performs annual case reviews and reconciliations in accordance with the requirements for closed cases as shown in Figure A7.C2.F6, prepares cases for closure.
-For ACCP cases, to the maximum extent possible, this involves preparing the case for direct final ('C3') closure, coordinates internal case closure actions with appropriate organizations, issues the closure certificate and processes requisite closure transactions and analyzes cases for transition from interim to final (and final to interim) closure status, to include post-closure reconciliation efforts.
-In addition, the IA consults with DFAS, as appropriate, to ensure integrity between logistical and financial records, meets with purchasers to resolve issues, ensures closure status consistency between IA systems and DIFS, validates, liquidates, and adjusts the ULO value as appropriate and reopens FMS cases as appropriate.
+The Implementing Agency (IA) performs all case closure functions prescribed in DoD Financial Management Regulation (DoD FMR), Volume 15 and the SAMM, reconciles cases, ensures data integrity, performs annual case reviews and reconciliations in accordance with the requirements for closed cases as shown in Figure A7.C2.F6, prepares cases for closure.
+For Accelerated Case Closure Procedure (ACCP) cases, to the maximum extent possible, this involves preparing the case for direct final ('C3') closure, coordinates internal case closure actions with appropriate organizations, issues the closure certificate and processes requisite closure transactions and analyzes cases for transition from interim to final (and final to interim) closure status, to include post-closure reconciliation efforts.
+In addition, the IA consults with Defense Finance and Accounting Service (DFAS), as appropriate, to ensure integrity between logistical and financial records, meets with purchasers to resolve issues, ensures closure status consistency between IA systems and Defense Integrated Financial System (DIFS), validates, liquidates, and adjusts the Unliquidated Obligation (ULO) value as appropriate and reopens Foreign Military Sales (FMS) cases as appropriate.

 A7.C4.2.2.
 DSCA is responsible for publishing, updating reconciliation and closure policies, and the master list of ACCP participants to include any special requirements for specific countries (See Table A7.C3.T1. or the SAMM).
-DSCA oversees process of transitioning cases from interim to final closure, approves quarterly refunds from purchaser CCSA, serves as final arbiter for case closure issues raised by IAs and DFAS Indianapolis, provides approval for requests to reopen cases previously closed, and meets with purchasers to resolve issues.
+DSCA oversees process of transitioning cases from interim to final closure, approves quarterly refunds from purchaser CCSA, serves as final arbiter for case closure issues raised by IAs and Defense Finance and Accounting Service - Indianapolis (DFAS-IN), provides approval for requests to reopen cases previously closed, and meets with purchasers to resolve issues.

 A7.C4.2.3.
-DFAS Indianapolis works with IAs on closing cases, performs all accounting functions as prescribed in DoD FMR Volume 15 and the SAMM, meets with purchasers to resolve issues, collects final payments due from/refunds excess funds to purchasers, maintains the CCSA, effects quarterly ULO account refunds based on DSCA guidance, ensures prompt and accurate transition of cases between implemented and various closure categories, provides systemic feedback reporting to IAs, maintains case closure inventory in DIFS, reconciles financial data and validates FMS case closure values, closes FMS cases, ensures closure status consistency between IA systems and DIFS, reopens FMS cases, as authorized and reflects closure activity on DD Form 645, "Foreign Military Sales Billing Statement" and applicable holding account statements.
+Defense Integrated Financial System - Indianapolis (DFAS-IN) works with IAs on closing cases, performs all accounting functions as prescribed in DoD FMR Volume 15 and the SAMM, meets with purchasers to resolve issues, collects final payments due from/refunds excess funds to purchasers, maintains the Case Closure Suspense Account (CCSA), effects quarterly ULO account refunds based on DSCA guidance, ensures prompt and accurate transition of cases between implemented and various closure categories, provides systemic feedback reporting to IAs, maintains case closure inventory in DIFS, reconciles financial data and validates FMS case closure values, closes FMS cases, ensures closure status consistency between IA systems and DIFS, reopens FMS cases, as authorized and reflects closure activity on DD Form 645, "Foreign Military Sales Billing Statement" and applicable holding account statements.

 A7.C4.2.4.
-DCMA, when assigned as the Administrative Contracting Officer (ACO), performs contract administrative functions (including contract closeout) as prescribed in the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation Supplement (DFARS).
+Defense Contract Management Agency (DCMA), when assigned as the Administrative Contracting Officer (ACO), performs contract administrative functions (including contract closeout) as prescribed in the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation Supplement (DFARS).

 A7.C4.2.5.
-DCAA performs contract audit functions as prescribed in the FAR and the DFARS, including final overhead rate audits necessary to "final" close FMS cases.
+Defense Contract Audit Agency (DCAA) performs contract audit functions as prescribed in the FAR and the DFARS, including final overhead rate audits necessary to "final" close FMS cases.

 A7.C4.2.6.
 Purchasers advise IAs/DSCA on which cases are desired for closure, and those cases to be kept open, coordinate closure decisions between Ministry of National Defense (MND)/equivalent level and Service/program office level, and secure final payment in a prompt fashion for cases that are undercollected and awaiting closure.